Limerick, Ireland · Tuesday 4 May 2027

 Adjusted Time

-Great Limerick Run Half Marathon is a half marathon held in Limerick, Ireland, scheduled for Sunday 4 May 2025.
-The course is run on road surface with 124m of total elevation gain, reaching a maximum altitude of 22m above sea level.
+Great Limerick Run Half Marathon is a half marathon held in Limerick, Ireland.
+It is scheduled for Tuesday 4 May 2027.
+The course is run on road surface with 124m of total climbing, with its high point near 22m above sea level.
 For registration and full race details, visit the official Great Limerick Run Half Marathon website.

-With 124m of elevation gain, this is a moderately undulating course.
-The route ranges from 2m to 22m above sea level (20m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 124m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Based on historical weather data for May, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 5°C to 17°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a low chance of rain (0%), so dry conditions are likely.

-Great Limerick Run Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Great Limerick Run Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Great Limerick Run Half Marathon against other half marathons to find the right race for your goals.